 1. Nissan Almera

 A nicely-equipped subcompact sedan from Nissan, the Almera has some touches that stand out, such as rear air conditioning vents, a large cabin, and great fuel efficiency.
-You can add an immense trunk to that at 490 liters, being the largest trunk in any subcompact sedan on the market today.
+You can add an immense trunk to that at 490 liters, being one of the largest trunks in any subcompact sedan on the market today.
 You can keep a few suitcases in the back and still hold five people in cool comfort.

 2. Honda Jazz